-The Way of The Superior Man is a mix of self-help, relationship and sexual advice and spiritualism.
+The Way of The Superior Man is a self-help book mixing spiritualism with relationship and sex advice.

 - Embrace your masculine energy (or feminine energy if you are a woman)